Open Call for Architects

 Please contact us with any questions regarding your eligibility and application.

-The proposals will be assessed by a panel of four with members from Workhouse Union, Kilkenny LEADER Partnership, Kilkenny County Council, and a community representative.
+The proposals will be assessed by a panel of four with members from Workhouse Union, Kilkenny LEADER Partnership and a community representative.

-Town Ecologies is led by Workhouse Union and funded by the Arts Council with further support from Kilkenny LEADER Partnership and Kilkenny County Council.
+Town Ecologies is led by Workhouse Union in collaboration with Kilkenny LEADER Partnership and funded by the Arts Council.